 - It is also fine to copy parts of individual posts (a couple of paragraphs or about 200 words) onto your website or blog, provided that I am credited as the author, and there is a link back to the original post.
 Here’s an example of how to do it.
 Though not required, a note or pingback to let me know where my content appears would be much appreciated.

 - If you’d like to copy a larger section or an entire post, please contact me first, providing a link to the website where you want the content to appear.
-In most cases, I will be happy to let you re-use the content, but you should not assume permission before you hear from me.
+In most cases, I will be happy to let you re-use the content, but please do not assume permission before you hear from me.